PATIENTS & VISITORS

 - Patient is currently eligible for Medicaid but was not at the date of the health care service.

-- Patient is enrolled in one of the following assistance programs with eligibility criteria at or below 200% of the federal poverty income guidelines:
+- Patient is enrolled in one of the following assistance programs with eligibility criteria at or below two hundred percent (200%) of the federal poverty income guidelines:

 a.
 Women, Infant and Children Nutrition Program (WIC);

 b.
 Supplemental Nutrition Assistance Program (SNAP);

 d.
 Low Income Home Energy Assistance Program (LIHEAP);

 f.
 An organized community-based program providing access to medical care that assesses and documents limited low income financial status as a criterion for eligibility; or